-University policy requires that any research involving human subjects -not just clinical work but also surveys, interviews, etc. -must be reviewed prior to study in order to fulfill the university's obligation to protect human subjects.
+University policy requires that any research involving human subjects - not just clinical work but also surveys, interviews, etc. - must be reviewed prior to study in order to fulfill the university's obligation to protect human subjects.
 Each student who wishes to conduct research with human subjects must have her/his own approval.
-If an M.A. paper or dissertation involves human subjects, the approval or exemption notice from the Human Subjects Protection Program (HSSP) must be indicated on the relevant Graduate College form.
-See http://orcr.arizona.edu/hspp or call 626-5515 for information.
+If an MA paper or dissertation involves human subjects, the approval or exemption notice from the Human Subjects Protection Program (HSSP) must be indicated on the relevant Graduate College form.
+See https://research.arizona.edu/compliance/human-subjects-protection-program.